Last modified on August 2022

 – Usually, fissures can be cured at home by resorting to home remedies and laxatives.
 Very few cases require surgery.

-Consult top general physicians on MFine to know more about Anal fissure, its symptoms, and how to figure out the difference between piles and fistula and fissure.
+Consult top general physicians on MFine to know more about Anal fissure, its symptoms and treatment.

 Piles, Fistula, and Fissures are serious conditions.
 To acquire a good understanding of the difference between piles and fistula and fissures, read this set of the most Frequently Asked Questions below: